 When we spend lots of time doing specific things with the body, it’s important to spend time doing the exact opposite.
-For those hitting the daily commute by the power of their own cycling legs, it’s time to embrace the stillness.
-These 5 yoga poses are highly recommended for both recovery and performance.
+For those hitting the daily commute by the power of their own legs, it’s time to embrace the stillness.
+These five yoga poses are highly recommended for both recovery and performance.

 Hold them for at least 20 seconds, if you can!

 You don't need to go too deep into this, but just until you can feel it.
 Kneel down on some padding with knees close and feet just outside your glutes.
 Pop something under your bum if you need some support.
 Then begin to move your upper body backwards, as your push your knees down, and feel the joy in the front of your thighs.

 Easier Modification: One leg at a time with the other out straight

 Lie down and straighten one leg up to the sky.
 If you can keep it straight, grab hold of somewhere on it (via a strap if needed) and draw it towards you.
 If you can’t straighten it, begin to lower it until you can.
 Imagine the back of the leg is reaching away from you and the upper bone in leg is pulling back into its socket.

 Avoid: Bending the knee or lifting the glute off the floor

 Easier Modification: Bend the leg that is on the floor